kens-visuals/social-proof-section/README.md

 ### Continued development

-I experimented with CSS grid in this project, and I'm really excited to practice it more in my future pojects.
-I'm going to build much more complex layouts, which will be really fun with Css grid.
+I experimented with CSS grid in this project, and I'm really excited to practice it more in my future projects.
+I'm going to build much more complex layouts, which will be really fun with CSS grid.

 ### Useful resources

 - [animista](https://animista.net/) - Animista is a great website for small and simple CSS animations.
-After twitching a little bit I made what I wanted, really fast and really simple.
+After twitching a bit I made what I wanted, really fast and really simple.
-- [CSS Grid Cheatsheet](https://yoksel.github.io/grid-cheatsheet/) - This is a really simple and cool designed cheatsheet for CSS grid.
+- [CSS Grid Cheatsheet](https://yoksel.github.io/grid-cheatsheet/) - This is a really simple and cool designed cheat sheet for CSS grid.

 ## Author